 Light And Dark The Awakening Of The Mageknight: Downplayed.
 The elves aren't arrogant and don't look down on others but if a human asks how they heard something or recovered so fast the elf will be quick to respond that their hearing is better and their bodies respond better to magical healing.

 Stuart Miller in Painted In Blood: Understanding Europeans gives a description of Europe that looks rather like this trope.
 His reaction to it, naturally, depended on which Europeans he met at a given time; some people caused him to say Screw You, Elves!.

-Elantrians were, before their fall to a mysterious disease, tall, slender, beautiful and literally radiant with a monopoly on magic and lived in a city Crystal Spires and Togas.
+Elantrians were, before their fall to a mysterious disease, tall, slender, beautiful and literally radiant with a monopoly on magic and lived in a city of Crystal Spires and Togas.